elizabeth-poggie/elizabeth-poggie/_content/notes/13-user-interfaces.md

 # Step 1) What are the requirements?

-To figure out the bare minimum requirements to create the feature, our first step is to analyze the critical functionalities:
+To figure out the bare minimum requirements to create the feature, our first step is to analyze the core functionalities:

-- What are the core features?
 - How do we send messages?
 - How do we receive messages?
 - How do we view messages?
 - How do we look at message history?

+Next, we need to think about the "user flow":

-- What is the user flow?
+- What steps is the user taking to accomplish specific tasks?
-  - How will users initiate the core functionalities necessary?
+- How do these tasks relate to the core functionalities we want to implement?

-- How are we building this?
+And finally, now we need to decide how are we building this:

 - React?
 - React Native?
 - HTML, JS, CSS?

 # Step 2) Planning